Phokaimun/Phokaimun.github.io/_pages/letters.md

   overlay_filter: "0.4"

 persons:
-  - name: "Ege Kağan Güncan"
+  - name: "Duru Söylemezoğlu"
     title: "Secretary General"
     image_path: /assets/images/press.jpeg
     letter_html: |
-      <p>Dear Delegates, Organizing Team, and Academic Team Candidates,</p>
+      <p>Dear Delegates, Organization Team, and Academic Team Candidates,</p>
-      <p>It is my great pleasure and honor to extend to you a warm greeting to the First Annual Session of the Çağlı Model United Nations.</p>
+      <p>It is my biggest pleasure to welcome you all to PHOKAIMUN'25.</p>
-      <p>As Secretary General, I am delighted to welcome each of you to what promises to be an inspiring and enriching experience...</p>
-      <p>Whether you are applying as a delegate, an academic team member, or part of the organization, your role will be instrumental in shaping the success and spirit of CMUN.
-I look forward to witnessing your passion, ideas, and leadership as we come together to tackle global challenges through dialogue and diplomacy.</p>
-      <p>Join us in making history at our inaugural session, where every voice matters and every perspective counts.</p>
+      <p>As the Secretary General of the First Official Session of PHOKAIMUN'25.</p>
+      <p>With my dearest exec members we have worked so hard nearly a year.
+I'm really excited to announce this prestigious conference.</p>
+      <p>Our aim was to achieve something that we would be proud when we looked back.
+What I want from this conference is to give the best memories to our dear academic team and our esteemed delegates.</p>
+      <p>I'm looking forward to see you all in PHOKAIMUN'25.</p>
-      <p>Yours sincerely,<br><strong>Ege Kağan Güncan</strong><br><em>Secretary General</em></p>
+      <p>Yours sincerely,<br><strong>Duru Söylemezoğlu</strong><br><em>Secretary General</em></p>

-  - name: "Duru Söylemezoğlu"
+  - name: "Ece Ertaş"
     title: "Director General"
     image_path: /assets/images/press.jpeg
     letter_html: |
-      <p>Hello everyone,</p>
-      <p>My name is Duru Söylemezoğlu.
-As a member of the executive team of the First Official Session of Çağlı Model United Nations, I would like to express how pleased I am to welcome you all in advance.
-I hope to see everyone at this conference, which will take shape with your valuable participation and support.</p>
-      <p>Our executive team, composed of students from various schools, shares a common goal: to organize a conference in Çağlı and to make it accessible to a wide student audience.</p>
-      <p>What distinguishes this conference from previous ones is the effort and care put into every step of the preparation process.
-With a strong sense of responsibility and a well-structured task distribution, our main goal is to ensure that participants feel satisfied and happy in every aspect of the event.</p>
+      <p>welcome you to PHOKAIMUN'25.</p>
+      <p>Over the past months, our team has worked tirelessly to bring this conference to life.
+Countless hours of planning, drafting, and organizing have gone into every detail to ensure that your experience here is not only educational, but also meaningful, inspiring, and enjoyable.</p>
+      <p>We truly hope you feel the dedication behind this event, and that you leave with new friendships, valuable memories, and a deeper understanding of the world around you.
+It has been our honor to prepare this platform for passionate, thoughtful debate — and now, it’s your turn to bring it to life.</p>
-      <p>Yours sincerely,<br><strong>Duru Söylemezoğlu</strong><br><em>Director General</em></p>
+      <p>Yours sincerely,<br><strong>Ece Ertaş</strong><br><em>Director General</em></p>
 ---

 <div class="letter-container">